 To change your logo go to the 'Page Master' under the 'Design' menu

-Achnacroish is just a wee hamlet, there is nothing really to see or do, just the primary school, some not very attractive houses and a rather beaten up pier and ferry terminal.
-However, it is all surprisingly Hebridean so close to Oban and the bird song is lovely.
-There is a webcam to give you advance warning of what to expect.
+Achnacroish is just a wee hamlet, there is nothing really to see or do, just the primary school, some not very attractive houses and a rather beaten-up pier and ferry terminal.
+However, it is all surprisingly Hebridean so close to Oban, and the bird song is lovely.

 Take a walk to the Heritage Centre which is in a calm and quite attractive 2007 modern building (ph 01631 760 030) on the ‘main’ road opposite the turning for Balnagown.
 It is only about a mile from the anchorage if you take the path along the coast via Balnagown.
 There are a lot of interesting old photographs and artefacts, and a restored cottage, post blackhouse because it has a fireplace and is divided into two rooms, with an audio of someone speaking in Gaelic.
 In the same building as the museum is the Lismore café, the only place on the island for a cup of tea.
 It sells home baked cakes, and snacks of various sorts — it does not do regular evening meals, and nor does anywhere else on the island (ph 01631 760 020).
 Check the opening times on their website before making a journey.
 Sitting outside on the deck on a nice day is extremely pleasant, particularly watching the sweaty cyclists toiling along the road below.